Skip to main content

-Examples of broad search terms to use in databases like the Gale Virtual Reference Library.
+Examples of broad search terms to use in databases like Gale eBooks:

-Examples of more specific search terms to use in Gale, EBSCO, and WorldCat
+Examples of more specific search terms to use in larger databases like Gale, EBSCO, and the library's catalog:

 All of these resources are free for MJC students, faculty, & staff.